jangellx/MagicMirror/README.md

 and all of his code so that you can build your own.

-I took that challenge and constructed my Magic Mirror for our bathroom using a 32" LCD HDTV and a 31"x24" piece of two way glass, glueing the glass to the fromt of the case so that there is no border.
+I took that challenge and constructed my Magic Mirror for our bathroom using a 32" LCD HDTV and a 31"x24" piece of two way glass, glueing the glass to the front of the case so that there is no border.
 I also installed ShairPort so that Apple AirPlay can be used to play music through the TV's speakers.
 A bonus is that the warm LCD doesn't fog when in the bathroom.
 [Details on my build can be found on my website](http://www.tmproductions.com/projects-blog/2015/8/29/magic-mirror).